To fulfil their commitment to the Principles for Responsible Banking, banks are required to undertake the following three steps:

-Signatory banks must report regularly on how they are implementing the Principles for Responsible Banking, the targets they have set and the progress made, using the reporting and self-assessment template.
+Signatory banks must report regularly in English on how they are implementing the Principles for Responsible Banking, the targets they have set and the progress made, using the reporting and self-assessment template.
 This should be part of their regular, annual reporting.
 Key elements have to be assured.
 Each bank's reporting contributes to the collective progress report published every two years by UNEP FI.
 More on this step...

 Individual feedback and support

 All signatory banks have access to an individual feedback and support provided by UNEP FI.
 This takes a look at their implementation across their business and makes recommendations on steps the banks can take to further progress their implementation of the Principles.